How do I complete the Smiles 4 Canada application?

 You can complete the online application.
 It has 7 parts:

 - Patient Information Section: This gives us some basic information about you, your child, and your family – primarily how to contact you and any other legal decision-makers in your child's life.
+You will be asked to provide a copy of your child's birth certificate.

 |Size of family unit||